 Soil and Groundwater Remediation: What Is It?

 Soil remediation is the method of purifying and revitalizing contaminated soil.
-Untreated, soil contamination presents many risks through direct contact, ingestion (eating or drinking), or when introduced in the food supply chain.
-Soil remediation will remove contaminants to protect both the peoples’ health and the environment.
+Untreated, soil contamination presents many risks through direct contact, ingestion (eating or drinking), or when introduced into the food supply chain.
+Soil remediation will remove contaminants to protect both the people’s health and the environment.

 Remediation treats soil contaminants such as heavy metals, petroleum hydrocarbons, and pesticides.
 It may also be used at sites where toxic materials have been deposited as a result of a natural disaster.
 These processes may be physical, chemical, thermal, or biological, depending on the contaminant that is being remediated.
 There are three main soil remediation processes.
 They include soil washing, bioremediation, and thermal desorption.

 - Soil washing is a water-based process that uses surfactants and water to remove undesirable contaminants from the soil.
 The process involves either dissolving or suspending pollutants in the wash solution (which is later treated by conventional wastewater treatment methods) or by concentrating them into a smaller volume of soil through simple particle size separation techniques (like those used in sand and gravel operations).